Foods to support your immune system

 One ingredient that can have a profound influence on immune function is certain types of mushroom.
 And top of the crop is the shiitake mushroom.
 This is because they contain a special type of highly complex sugar called a polysaccharide, that can directly influence the immune system.

 There is one nutrient that clinical trials have shown to be a true powerhouse: zinc

 These sugars are unusual in that they don’t actually get absorbed through the digestive tract, but still influence the immune system.
 They interact with specialised tissues in the gut called Peyer’s patches.
 These contain a high number of white blood cells that are constantly monitoring gut contents and relaying this information to the rest of the immune system.

-When the mushroom polysaccharides come into contact with these patches of tissue and their white blood cell population, the white blood cells that dwell there appear to mistake them for sugars displayed on the outer surface of bacteria, and send alarm signals, via chemical messages, to the rest of the immune system.
+When the mushroom polysaccharides come into contact with these patches, the white blood cells that dwell there appear to mistake them for sugars displayed on the outer surface of bacteria.
+They send alarm signals, via chemical messages, to the rest of the immune system.
 This causes an increase in the production of key white blood cell types, such as natural killer cells and phagocytic cells.
 In turn, this leads to a notable increase in the number of white blood cells on hand to fight infection faster and more aggressively.

 Other ingredients to support you through a cold